sqlitebrowser/sqlitebrowser/BUILDING.md

 ## BUILD INSTRUCTIONS AND REQUIREMENTS

+DB Browser for SQLite requires Qt as well as SQLite.
+For more information on Qt please consult http://www.qt.io and for SQLite please see https://sqlite.org/.

 ### Generic Linux and FreeBSD

-DB Browser for SQLite requires Trolltech's Qt, version 4.6 or newer.
-For more information on Qt please consult http://www.qt.io.
 The GPL version of Qt is available in almost all Linux distributions as a default package.

 The only requirements for building this code are the presence of Qt and sqlite3.
 Qt can be included as a static or shared library, depending on the